SyedFayaz/ride_share/README.md

    ```sh
    git clone https://github.com/SyedFayaz/ride_share.git
    ```
-2. Create a new .env file and paste contents from .env.example Replace value of ENV variables
+2. Create a new .env file and paste contents from .env.example and then replace value of environment variables

 3. Install NPM dependencies and build code
    ```sh